ufal/npfl138/exam/questions.md

 - Describe the negative sampling proposed in `word2vec`, including the choice of distribution of negative samples.
 [5]

+- Explain how are ELMo embeddings trained and how are they used in downstream applications.
+[5]

 #### Questions@:, Lecture 10 Questions
+- Considering machine translation, draw a recurrent sequence-to-sequence architecture without attention, both during training and during inference (include embedding layers, recurrent cells, classification layers, argmax/softmax).
+[5]

+- Considering machine translation, draw a recurrent sequence-to-sequence architecture with attention, used during training (include embedding layers, recurrent cells, attention, classification layers).
+  Then write down how exactly is the attention computed.
+[10]

+- Explain how is word embeddings tying used in a sequence-to-sequence architecture, including the necessary scaling.
+[5]

 - Write down why are subword units used in text processing, and describe the BPE algorithm for constructing a subword dictionary from a large corpus.
 [5]